(Disclosure: Some of the links below may be affiliate links)

 How much you pay for your insurance will depend heavily on your car.

 First of all, they will take the value of your car into account.
-The more valuable your vehicle is, the more you are going to pay.
+The more valuable your vehicle is, the more you will pay.
 It makes sense since you are insuring something that is of higher value.

 And second, the more powerful the engine of your car, the higher your premium will be.
 This has to do with the environment and the incident risk.